annabush092/syncedIn-backend/README.md

         user.contacts.
 So if x adds y as a contact, you have 2 records:
         user_id: x.id, contact_id: y.id
         user_id: y.id, conatct_id: x.id
-    UserInstrument:
-      belongs_to: user
-      belongs_to: instrument
-      has_many: user-genres
-      has_many: genres, through: user-genres
     Instrument:
       has_many: user-instruments
       has_many: users, through: user-instruments
       belongs_to: family
     Family:
       has_many: instruments
-    UserGenre:
+    Genre:
+      has_many: skills
+      has_many: user-instruments, through: skills
+      has_many: users, through: user-instruments
+    UserInstrument:
+      belongs_to: user
+      belongs_to: instrument
+      has_many: skills
+      has_many: genres, through: skills
+    Skill:
       belongs_to: user-instrument
       belongs_to: genre

-    Genre:
-      has_many: user-genres
-      has_many: user-instruments, through: user-genres
-      has_many: users, through: user-instruments
+  Validations:
+      User: username is required and unique
+      Instrument: name is required and unique
+      Family: name is required and unique
+      Genre: name is required and unique
+      UserContact: has no duplicate entries
+      UserInstrument: has no duplicate entries
+      Skill: has no duplicate entry of user_instrument_id + genre_id

 To run:
 rake db:create
 rake db:migrate
+rake db:seed

 Random stretch goals: